e-candeloro/Driver-State-Detection/README.md

 ## Improvements to make
 - [x] Reformat code in packages
 - [x] Add argparser to run the script with various settings using the command line
+- [ ] Add argparser option for importing and using the camera matrix and dist. coefficients
 - [ ] Reformat classes to follow design patterns and Python conventions
 - [ ] Improve perfomances of the script by minimizing image processing steps
 - [ ] Improve pose estimation using more/all the Dlib predicted face keypoints